Langley Park School for Boys: Headteachers

-The school started in 1901, as the Beckenham Technical Institute at a site close to Beckenham's public baths the headmaster was Mr C.T.F.
-Watts, in 1931 he was replaced by Mr Sidney Gammon who had been at the Windsor County School.
-On 23 October 1940 Mr Gammon was killed by a bomb dropped during the war, he lived at 9 Foxgrove Avenue and his estate was valued at £4271 18 s and 5d.
+The school started in 1901, as the Beckenham Technical Institute at a site close to Beckenham's public baths.
+The headmaster was Mr C.T.F.
+Watts.
+In 1931 he was replaced by Sidney Gammon.
+On 23 October 1940 Gammon was killed by a bomb dropped during the war.
 Mr Gammon was replaced by Mr L.W.
 White who was appointed in September 1941.
-In December 1962, Mr white retired and was replaced with Mr D.A.
+In December 1962, Mr White retired and was replaced with Mr D.A.
 Raeburn.

-Five terms after the school relocated to its current site, off South Eden Park Road, headmaster David A. Raeburn retired, and was replaced by B.A.
-Phythian (a master from the Manchester Grammar School and a successful academic author), who led the school as it converted to comprehensive status.
-Brian Phythian had written and edited books on English language, and a book on the Manchester Grammar School.
-In 1993 on 23 March Brian Arthur Phythian of Brackenden Leafy Grove (Keston) died.
+Five terms after the school moved to its current site, off South Eden Park Road, headmaster David A. Raeburn retired, and was replaced by B.A.
+Phythian.
 In December 1989, Brian Phythian was succeeded by R.V.P.
 Sheffield, who was in the post until 1999, leaving the school under allegations of financial irregularities.
-The deputy headteacher, K McGregor, took over as acting headteacher until the appointment of R Northcott in 2001, who retired in July 2013.
-It is stated in the 1990 year book that Mr Sheffield had a degree in Psychology from the University of Nottingham and a MEd from Birmingham University.
-The yearbook also states that Mr Sheffield was working in a school in Waddington before being senior master at a school in Worcester in 1978, in 1984 he became deputy head at Newent School.
+The deputy headteacher, K McGregor, took over as acting headteacher until the appointment of R Northcott in 2001, who left in July 2013.
 In July 2022, Steve Parsons resigned as Headmaster.
 He had an eight-year tenure, beginning in September 2013.

 The current headteacher is Suzanne Munday, who took the role in April 2023.